Licensed under a 3-clause BSD style license - see LICENSE.rst

 def cutout_xorigin(self):

-return np.transpose(self.xypos)[0] - self.kernel.xradius
+return np.transpose(self.xypos)[0] - self.kernel.x_radius

 @lazyproperty